- Shortness of Breath

 United Way staff will keep this as up to date as possible.

 The Department of Human Services has increased the April and May SNAP benefits to the maximum allowable amount for current and newly eligible individuals, suspended the food assistance work requirements, and added new online options at Amazon and Walmart for individuals using their Food Assistance EBT card to purchase food.
-Read more at the link above.
+Read more here.

 International and Immigrant Help

-This list of resources for immigrants and other internationals is currently in development stages.
-Please check back often as we will continue to add to resources available in Story County, in Iowa, and beyond.
+This list of resources for immigrants and other internationals provides resources (financial, ELL classes, COVID-19 information) in Story County, Iowa, and beyond.
 If you know of resources that should be included, please email Anneke Mundel.
 Please also be sure to check above under the Financial Assistance resources listed above.

 Esta lista de recursos para inmigrantes y otras personas internacionales es actualmente en el proceso de desarrollo.Favor de volver a visitarnos pronto, como seguiremos agregando recursos disponibles en el condado de Story, en Iowa, y en los alrededores.Si usted conoce recursos que debemos incluir o si tiene preguntas, favor de mandar un email a Anneke Mundel. ¡Se habla español!